 Home > Programs > Technical and Industrial Degree & Certificate Programs > Electrical Technology

-SJVC’s Electrical Technology (ET) program provides a framework of electrical knowledge and skills that can be adapted in the electrical trade industry. trades.
+SJVC’s Electrical Technology (ET) program provides a framework of electrical knowledge and skills that can be adapted in the electrical trade industry.
 Upon completion of the Electrical Technology program, the student will be able to install, maintain, and repair electrical equipment and systems in a safe and workmanlike manner.

 This program meets the standards set forth by the California Department of Industrial Relations towards the current California Electrician Certification Program.
 Once a student has completed the program, the student is prepared to sit for the California General Electrician’s Certification Exam.

 Courses* taken by our Electrical Technology students include:

 This course is a study of how to properly calculate, layout, and bend Electrical Metallic Tubing (EMT) and Rigid Metal Conduit (RMC) per industry and National Electrical Code standards.
 This course utilizes both hand bending tools and the use of mechanical and machine-type bending equipment.
 A grade of “C” or better is required to earn credit for this course.